n8cha/n8cha.github.io/_posts/2019-05-22-the-perfect-pen.md

 ---
 We all use pens.
 Chances are, if you're reading this, you've got a pen nearby, because you're probably (in some capacity) a writer.
-But pens aren't only for the writers of the world--pens are for students, teachers, mothers, cashiers, lawyers, waiters.
+But pens aren't only for the writers of the world --- pens are for students, teachers, mothers, cashiers, lawyers, waiters.
 Pens are for everyone, but not everyone is for pens.

 In the modern world, we have degraded our once-mighty swords of script down to the disposable level.
 We mass-produce our pens, selling them in